Twins sign top draft pick Royce Lewis

-MINNEAPOLIS (AP) — The Minnesota Twins have signed shortstop Royce Lewis, the first overall pick in the draft this week.
+MINNEAPOLIS (AP) — The Minnesota Twins have signed shortstop Royce Lewis, giving the first overall pick in the amateur draft this week a $6,725,000 bonus that’s the most for a high school player since the new compensation system began five years ago.

-The 18-year-old Lewis put his signature on the contract Saturday during a news conference at Target Field.
+Lewis put his signature on the contract Saturday during a news conference at Target Field held between games of a doubleheader.
+He will start his professional career with Minnesota’s rookie-level Gulf Coast League affiliate in Fort Myers, Florida.

-Lewis was the 2017 Gatorade Player of the Year for California, where he starred at JSerra Catholic High School in San Juan Capistrano in Orange County.
-In 2016, Lewis won the Most Valuable Player award at the Under Armour All-American Game at Wrigley Field in Chicago.
+“This is every boy’s dream,” said Lewis, who was the Gatorade Player of the Year for California, where he starred at JSerra Catholic High School in San Juan Capistrano in Orange County.

-Lewis will start his professional career with Minnesota’s rookie-level Gulf Coast League affiliate in Fort Myers, Florida.
+The Twins have raved this week about his leadership and maturity, and the 18-year-old’s buoyant personality was on full display when he mentioned meeting manager Paul Molitor among the awe-filled moments of his visit to Minnesota.

 Most Read Stories